 Vanilla, Chocolate, and Strawberry

-The Ice Cream Sundae Consist of vanilla ice cream that is then topped with a flavored sauce, usually chocolate syrup.
+The Ice Cream Sundae Consists of vanilla ice cream that is then topped with a flavored sauce, usually chocolate syrup.
 It is then topped with Whipped cream and a single Maraschino cherry.

 16- The Most Ice Cream Eaten in under 30 Seconds